jes8040/rackspace-how-to/content/general/rackspace-billing-faq.md

 #### How can I estimate my monthly bill?

 You can use our [Cloud Pricing Page](http://www.rackspace.com/cloud/public-pricing/) and [Cloud Pricing Calculator](http://www.rackspace.com/calculator/) to estimate pricing.
+Additionally, for server pricing specifically, you can go through the "Create Server" process, selecting different images, flavors, and sizes -- the pricing per hour or day can be toggled by clicking on the green dollar sign.
+The servers are not charged unless you select the "Create Server" button at the bottom of the page.

 #### Can I pay in advance?